Charlie9009/CI_MS1_MYGYM/README.md

 * **Hero Section**

-    * When you load the page the first thing the user will see is the big carousel with 3 images scrolling.
+    * When you land on the site the first thing the user will see is the big carousel with 3 images rotating.
     * On the images there are headers with information depending on what the user might be after.
 There is a login button on every image which is fully responsive.
-On one image, info for the schedule to book a workout and a link to that page, on the second image info to get in touch with a personal trainer and a link and on the third image info about Athlean X and a link to that page.
-When on a small screen the headers dissaper to keep the site clean.
+On the first image there's info about the membership cost, on the second image there's info to get in touch with a personal trainer and a link and on the third image there's info about Athlean X and a link to that page.
+When on a small screen the headers disappear to keep the site clean.
     * There is also a header above the carousel to welcome the user.
     <img src="docs/features/f_top_heading_index.jpg">
     <img src="docs/features/f_carousel_1image.jpg">